Ladies and gentlemen, do we really want to live in a country where men cannot pick up men?

 You people have committed far more grievous acts of indecency than Larry Craig committed here by tapping his foot in a bathroom.

-It's just gonna be five seconds.
+It's just going to be five seconds.

 It doesn't matter.